 - Trip Cancellation and Interruption insurance: purchase through your travel agent or other provider in case unforeseen events prevent you from going on your trip.
 While every policy is different most need to be purchased within days of booking your trip. - Medical Travel insurance: purchase through your travel agent or other provider.
-Please ensure it includes wilderness activities and that it not only covers the cost of medical attention but also the cost of evacuation from a remote wilderness setting. - Medical Forms: please complete and return to Kingfisher Wilderness Adventures no later than one month before your trip's departure date.
-Please note any dietary restrictions on the medical form. - Waiver: please read and understand.
-You will sign the waiver at the pre-trip meeting. - COVID Pre-Screening Questionnaire: please read and understand.
-You will complete the form at the pre-trip meeting. - Transportation to Port McNeill: Flight or car rental reservations if necessary. - Ferry reservations if you are driving from Vancouver to Vancouver Island: reservations are highly recommended all summer to avoid lineups.
-Fridays and Long weekends are especially busy. - Hotel reservations in Port McNeill for before and after kayak trip. - Trip clothing and personal items packed as per "What to Bring" checklist. - Additional travel clothing packed for before and after kayak trip. - o In case of flight or luggage delays, we recommend carrying essentials, such as medications, and one days kayak clothing in your carry-on bag.
+Please ensure it includes wilderness activities and that it not only covers the cost of medical attention but also the cost of evacuation from a remote wilderness setting. - Participant Detail Form: please complete and return to Kingfisher Wilderness Adventures by May 1st.
+Please note any dietary restrictions on the Participant Detail Form as we do our meal planning in advance. - Waiver: please read and understand.
+You will sign the waiver at the pre-trip meeting. - Transportation to Port McNeill: Flight or car rental reservations if necessary. - Ferry reservations if you are driving from Vancouver to Vancouver Island: reservations are highly recommended all summer to avoid lineups.
+Fridays and Long weekends are especially busy. - Hotel reservations in Port McNeill for before and after your kayak tour. - Trip clothing and personal items packed as per "What to Bring" checklist. - Additional travel clothing packed for before and after kayak trip. - o In case of flight or luggage delays, we recommend carrying essentials, such as medications, and one day's kayak clothing in your carry-on bag.

-What is not included on our tours: Kingfisher does not provide transport from your home to Port McNeill.
-Any meals outside the kayak portion of the tour are your responsibility.
+What is not included on our tours: Kingfisher does not provide transport from your home to Port McNeill and back.
+Accommodations in Port McNeill before and after your kayak tour.
+Any meals outside the kayak portion of the tour are your responsibility (this includes meals on the ferry to and from the Great Bear Rainforest - 2 lunches and a dinner).
 As noted above, travel insurance for cancellations, accidents or emergency evacuation is not provided; we recommend you purchase a policy before leaving home.
 The trip price does not include guide gratuities; should you feel that the service was exemplary, it is always appreciated.
 We suggest 5-10% of the trip cost, based on the service and attention provided.